stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ![Nakamoto Flow Diagrams (1)](https://github.com/stacksgov/sips/assets/459947/e8da8826-1303-4891-83fb-a568ec9d3f9d)

-_Figure 2: Protocol diagram for a successful peg-out request.
-The user submits a peg-out request to Stacks, which locks their requested sBTC tokens until the start of the next reward cycle.
-If the peg-out succeeds, then they receive BTC from the Stackers (minus a BTC transaction fee), and their sBTC gets burnt._
+_Figure 2: Protocol diagram for a successful withdraw request.
+The user submits a withdraw request to Stacks, which locks their requested sBTC tokens until the start of the next reward cycle.
+If the withdraw succeeds, then they receive BTC from the Stackers (minus a BTC transaction fee), and their sBTC gets burnt._

-When Stackers see the peg-out request, and if they are able to act on it (i.e. the wallet has enough UTXOs free), they execute a WSTS signing round to generate a Bitcoin transaction from the peg wallet's UTXOs which pays out to the user's requested address.
-Because all pegged-in BTC is spendable by the current set of Stackers via an aggregate Schnorr signature, Stackers simply create the scriptSigs for sufficiently many UTXOs to fund a fulfillment UTXO for the user.
+When Stackers see the withdraw request, and if they are able to act on it (i.e. the wallet has enough UTXOs free), they execute a WSTS signing round to generate a Bitcoin transaction from the sBTC wallet's UTXOs which pays out to the user's requested address.
+Because all deposited BTC is spendable by the current set of Stackers via an aggregate Schnorr signature, Stackers simply create the scriptSigs for sufficiently many UTXOs to fund a fulfillment UTXO for the user.

 Because fulfilling the redemption request occurs through WSTS, there is a possibility of a quorum failure.
-As such, the Stackers may instead vote to abstain or even to refuse the peg-out request.
+As such, the Stackers may instead vote to abstain or even to refuse the withdraw request.
 This is explained in the "Failure Modes" section.

 The BTC redemption transaction contains the following fields:

-* An `OP_RETURN` identifying the peg-out request in the `.sbtc` contract
+* An `OP_RETURN` identifying the withdraw request in the `.sbtc` contract

 * A new UTXO that redeems the user's sBTC for BTC

 * A change UTXO that consolidates the remaining unused BTC from the consumed wallet UTXOs

-Once the Stackers have created the BTC redemption transaction, they both send it to the Bitcoin peer, and send a Stacks transaction with a copy of the Bitcoin transaction to `.sbtc`, so that the transaction is _also_ stored publicly in the `.sbtc` contract's data space.
+Once the Stackers have created the BTC redemption transaction, they send it to the Bitcoin peer, and send a Stacks transaction with a copy of the Bitcoin transaction to `.sbtc`, so that the transaction is _also_ stored publicly in the `.sbtc` contract's data space.
 This is done for failure recovery: if the Bitcoin transaction does not confirm quickly, the Stackers can try again (see below).
-Also, the existence of the signed Bitcoin transaction in the `.sbtc` data space serves as proof that the Stackers handled the peg-out request in a timely manner, even if it was not confirmed on Bitcoin as quickly as desired.
+Also, the existence of the signed Bitcoin transaction in the `.sbtc` data space serves as proof that the Stackers handled the withdraw request in a timely manner, even if it was not confirmed on Bitcoin as quickly as desired.
 When the `.sbtc` contract processes the copy of the BTC redemption transaction, it marks the UTXOs it consumes as "tentatively used" so that a